-Industry experts have stated that growing digitalization and advancements in technology will increase the automotive industry’s investments to $82 billion by 2020.
+Industry experts have stated that growing digitalization and technological advancements will increase the automotive industry’s investments to $82 billion by 2020.
 This also implies that there will be a rise in competition in the automobile industry like never before.
-We have dissected the SWOT analysis for companies in the automobile industry below:
+We have dissected the SWOT analysis for automotive sector below:

 Strength